In this post:

 Speak With An Attorney Well-Versed In Online Copyright Matters

-If you are in search of an attorney for a similar matter, contact Kelly / Warner law today.
-As one of the first cyberlaw firms in the country, we’ve successfully helped over 1,000 clients with various Internet law issues – both routine and litigation.
+If you’re in search of an attorney for a similar matter, contact Kelly / Warner law today.
+As one of the first firms to concentrate on Internet law, we’ve helped countless clients with various digital legalities – both routine and litigation.
+Get in touch today to begin the conversation.

-Last April, the state government passed an Arizona revenge porn law.
-Controversial from go, free speech advocates abhor the bill’s broad language.
-In fact, the American Civil Liberties Union has even sued the state for First Amendment violations.
+Last April, the state passed an Arizona revenge porn law.
+Controversial from the start, free speech advocates abhor the bill’s broad language.
+In fact, the American Civil Liberties Union even sued the state for First Amendment violations.
 As a result, Arizona District Judge Susan Bolton has officially tabled the state’s revenge porn law until further notice.

 Does that mean you can’t get sensitive material removed from the Web now?
 No, it doesn’t.
 Depending on the circumstances, other options are available.
 Your best bet?
 Consult an Internet law attorney with specifics.